ndalmia/ex_runner/README.md

 end
 ```

-Validate function takes changeset as argument, `changes` of which contains the input passed and schema is of type input defined in step 2.
+Validate function takes changeset as argument, `params` of which contains the input passed and schema is of type input defined in step 2.

 For complex validations, read [Ecto Changeset](https://hexdocs.pm/ecto/Ecto.Changeset.html)